provenance-io/provenance-docs/docs/learn/asset-lifecycle/07-lending-example.md

 The TVL for loan pools on Provenance Blockchain is determined by the originator's Capital Markets team.
 The team evaluates a variety of factors such as unpaid balances, accrued interest, market trends and potential loan movement between pools to price each marker loan pool.
 The pricing is updated on a daily basis.

-Marker pricing data is sent to the [**Pricing Engine**](https://figure.tech/service-pricing-engine/swagger-ui/index.html#/Pricing).
-[Provenance Explorer](https://explorer.provenance.io/dashboard) pulls data from the Pricing Engine to to calculate and display the chain total value.